-Continue to work with private sector and development teams to ensure existing and future shuttle services are part of the consolidated network managed by Seaport TMA and MCCA.
+Continue to work with Seaport TMA and MCCA to ensure existing and future shuttle services in the private sector are part of a consolidated network.

 Transportation Demand Management (TDM)

 TIMELINE: Near-Term COST:\$ STATUS: Ongoing

 Support and promote transportation demand management (TDM) initiatives including the City's new TDM Point System and commitments through development review.